 Choose an old fashioned Light Christmas Cake recipe from Grandma's recipe box.
 These light fruit cakes with their lighter, more delicate textures are moist and delicious, especially so for anyone who doesn't care for a heavier, darker fruit cake.

-Try making a light fruitcake for the holidays and enjoy a homemade treat.
-Light or white fruitcakes can be enjoyed year-round.
+Make a light fruit cake for the Holidays and enjoy a homemade treat that can be enjoyed year-round.
 Frosted or non frosted, they taste naturally fruity and especially good.

 1 cup butter, 2 cups sugar, 6 eggs, 1/2 cup milk, 3-1/2 cups flour, 3 teaspoons baking powder, 1/2 pound seeded raisins, 1/2 pound seedless raisins, 1/2 pound dates, 1/2 pound almonds, 1/2 cup citron peel thinly sliced.
 Mix and bake in a slow oven (250°F).